ajsgray/general/README.md

 My personal notes, items of interest, things to do and learn, and anything else.

+- [ ] Figure out how to structure this repository.

 [My list of wants](wants.md)

 ## Work